Peter A. Morse, Jr. Partner

 On the litigation side, Pete routinely defends allegations of wrongful discharge, discrimination, retaliation, sexual harassment, ERISA violations, breach of contract, and a variety of other employment claims.
-He also has experience guiding employers through non-compete cases, wage/hour investigations, class/collective actions, and workforce reorganizations; as well as assisting schools and universities navigate the unique laws that apply to them and defending military/government contractors and various industries in matters involving Qui Tam, the False Claims Act, the FDA, RICO, the Foreign Corrupt Practices Act, and various statutory whistleblower claims.
+He has experience guiding employers through non-compete and trade secret cases, wage/hour investigations, class/collective actions and workforce reorganizations.
+He also assists schools and universities as they navigate the unique laws that apply to them and defends military/government contractors and various industries in matters involving Qui Tam, the False Claims Act, the FDA, RICO, the Foreign Corrupt Practices Act, and various statutory whistleblower claims.

-Pete takes special pride in charting creative bargaining solutions to achieve labor cost savings and productivity enhancements in even the most mature labor contracts as well as routinely being hired to negotiate “first contracts.”
-Pete has experience working with a number of unions, including the Teamsters, Steelworkers, UAW, UFCW, Canadian Auto Workers, IBEW, Utility Workers, Service Workers, UNITE, PACE, Sheet Metal Workers, SIEU, the Carpenters, and many others.
+Pete takes special pride in charting creative bargaining solutions to achieve labor cost savings and productivity enhancements in even the most mature labor contracts, as well as routinely being hired to negotiate first contracts and to support clients in virtually all phases of master agreements.
+Pete has experience working with a number of unions, including the Teamsters, Steelworkers, UAW, UFCW, Canadian Auto Workers, IBEW, Utility Workers, Operating Engineers, Service Workers, UNITE, PACE, Boilermakers, Sheet Metal Workers, Chemical Workers, SIEU, the Carpenters and many others.

-Apart from representing clients on a regional and national basis, Pete also has an international component to his practice, representing a number of Japanese and other foreign clients in the U.S. and assisting numerous domestic clients in international matters around the world (from ex pat agreements, unfair competition matters, and visa/mobility issues to cross-border disputes, employment matters, and business strategies).
-As an extension of his international practice and leadership of the firm’s Global Services Practice Group, Pete has had the privilege of accompanying Indiana's two most recent Governors on official Trade Missions overseas and serving as official labor counsel to the government of Mexico, is an Executive Officer for the Japan-America Society of Indiana, serves as a Director for TerraLex (an affiliation of international law firms able to provide legal support to Barnes & Thornburg clients in more than 150 jurisdictions worldwide.
+Apart from representing clients on a regional and national basis, Pete also has an international component to his practice, representing a number of foreign clients operating in the U.S. and assisting numerous domestic clients in international matters around the world, from expat agreements, unfair competition matters and visa/mobility issues to cross-border disputes, employment matters and business strategies.
+He serves as outside general counsel to a number of U.S.- and foreign-owned clients.
+As an extension of his international practice and leadership of the firm’s Global Services group, Pete has had the privilege of accompanying Indiana's last three governors on official trade missions overseas and has had the honor to serve as official labor counsel to the government of Mexico, an executive officer for the Japan-America Society of Indiana, and a director emeritus for TerraLex, an affiliation of international law firms able to provide legal support to Barnes & Thornburg clients in more than 150 jurisdictions worldwide.

 To view this page in Japanese, please click here.